git-pull/tao-of-tmux/manuscript/09-status-bar.md

 ### Prompt colors

-The benefit of wrapping your around this type of styling is you will see it `message-command-style`, `message style` and so on.
+The benefit of wrapping your brain around this type of styling is you will see it `message-command-style`, `message style` and so on.

 Let's try this: